Progress Monitoring and Curriculum-Based Measurement

 3. Does the cognitive load need reducing?

 Cognitive load reduces when you break tasks down.
 Give learners single-step practice and use worked examples first.
-Reduce stimuli on the page and provide visuals (Sweller, 1988).
-Scaffolds like grids help learners apply knowledge (Clark, Nguyen & Sweller, 2006).
-Systematically fade scaffolds as fluency grows (Renkl, Atkinson, Maier & Staley, 2002).
+Reduce unnecessary stimuli on the page and provide visual organisers where they help the learner focus on the target process (Sweller, 1988; Clark, Nguyen & Sweller, 2006).
+Fade scaffolds only when the progress data and classroom work show that fluency is becoming secure.

 4. Should the modality change?